grimch/logidoclet/README.md

 ### 2. Usage with Maven

-You can also integrate LogiDoclet directly into your project's `pom.xml` using the `maven-javadoc-plugin`.
+You can integrate LogiDoclet directly into your project's `pom.xml` using the `maven-javadoc-plugin`.

 #### Setup
 1.  **Install LogiDoclet Locally:** Since it is not yet available on Maven Central.
 You must build and install it locally first: